cgfulton/how-to/openshift/4.6/compliance-operator.md

 - [Apply Compliance Remediation](#apply-compliance-remediation)

 ## Installation
 The [compliance-operator](https://github.com/openshift/compliance-operator) is installable on OpenShift by an account with cluster-admin permissions.
-See [Adding Operators to a cluster](https://docs.openshift.com/container-platform/4.6/operators/admin/olm-adding-operators-to-cluster.html) for generalized step-by-step instructions.
+See [Adding Operators to a cluster](https://docs.openshift.com/container-platform/4.6/operators/admin/olm-adding-operators-to-cluster.html) for generalized operator installation instructions.

 ### Prerequisites
 * Access to an OpenShift Container Platform cluster using an account with `cluster-admin` permissions.